NASA X-57 Maxwell: X-57 Maxwell

 The Rotax 912s will be replaced by 60 kW electric motors for the Mod II.

 The Mod III weight target is 3,000 lb from the P2006T 2,700 lb and aims for 500% higher high-speed cruise efficiency as the smaller wing will reduce cruise drag, while wingtip propellers will counter the wingtip vortices.

 The Mod IV with 12 propellers to take off and land at the same speeds as the P2006T is yet unfunded.

 In December 2017, the redesigned passively cooled battery module with 320 lithium-ion cell down from 640 passed testing.

 The experience helped Electric Power Systems develop a battery for the Bye Aerospace Sun Flyer 2 which made its first flight in April 2018.

 Joby Aviation delivered three cruise motors in 2017, and was assembling the final pair in June 2018.

 Motor acceptance testing involving an 80-hour endurance test was to be simplified before vehicle integration.

-Contractor ES Aero will lead extensive ground-tests over months, culminating in a mission-like 30 minutes at full power test, before flying within 2019.
+It was planned that contractor ES Aero would lead extensive ground-tests over months, culminating in a mission-like 30 minutes at full power test, before flying within 2019.

-By September 2018, the first Joby Aviation JM-X57 electric cruise motor were mounted with controllers, batteries and new cockpit displays at Scaled Composites in Mojave, before flight tests in mid-2019.
+By September 2018, the first Joby Aviation JM-X57 electric cruise motors were mounted with controllers, batteries and new cockpit displays at Scaled Composites in Mojave, with flight tests planned to begin in mid-2019.

 Construction of the ESAero high aspect ratio, low drag composite wing was then almost finished, to fly the Mod 3 by mid-2020.

 Built by Xperimental, the cruise-optimized wing load testing was completed by September 2019, to ±120% of design load limit, verifying free movement of control surfaces and vibration testing for flutter predictions.

 After motor ground runs, ESAero was to deliver the Mod 2 X-plane with electric motors replacing the original piston engines to NASA Armstrong Flight Research Center in California on the first week of October.

 ESAero delivered it on October 2, 2019.

-At that time, systems ground tests were to start by the end of 2019, and flight tests were to begin in the third quarter of 2020.
+At that time, systems ground tests were to start by the end of 2019, and flight tests were planned to begin in the third quarter of 2020.

 By February 2021, NASA was to start Mod 2 high-voltage functional ground testing at the Armstrong Flight Research Center in Edwards, California, toward taxi tests and first flight.

+In June 2023, the program was cancelled due to safety problems discovered with the propulsion system that were not solvable within the allocated budget and time for the program.
+The program had been started on the assumption that the existing electric propulsion technology was mature enough for safe flight, but that turned out to not be the case.

 Design

-Modified from a Tecnam P2006T, the X-57 will be an electric aircraft, with 14 electric motors driving propellers mounted on the wing leading edges.
+Modified from a Tecnam P2006T, the X-57 would have been an electric aircraft, with 14 electric motors driving propellers mounted on the wing leading edges.

-All 14 electric motors will be used during takeoff and landing, with only the outer two used during cruise.
+All 14 electric motors would be used during takeoff and landing, with only the outer two used during cruise.

 The additional airflow over the wings created by the additional motors generates greater lift, allowing for a narrower wing.